 5.1 Meetings of the Committee shall be summoned by the Chairperson or the secretary of the Committee at the request of the Chairperson.

 5.2 Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of the matters to be discussed at the meeting shall be forwarded to each member and any other person required to attend no later than three working days before the date of the meeting.
 Any supporting papers shall be sent to each member of the Committee and to other attendees (as appropriate) at the same time.

 The Committee is authorised by the Board of directors to examine any activity within its terms of reference and is authorised to obtain, at the company’s expense, legal or professional advice on any matter within its terms of reference.
 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.
 The Committee is authorised to seek any information it requires from any employee or director, and all such employees or directors will be directed to co-operate with any request made by the Committee.

 7.1 The proceedings and resolutions of the Committee meetings, including the names of those present and in attendance shall be minuted by the Company Secretary.

 7.2 Draft minutes of each meeting will be circulated promptly to all members of the Committee.
-The Committee Chairperson shall report to the Board of directors on its proceedings after each meeting on all matters within its duties and responsibilities.
+The Committee Chairperson shall report to the Board on its proceedings after each meeting on all matters within its duties and responsibilities.